mendix/docs/content/refguide/view-menu.md

    4. Full-window height – bottom

+Video below shows examples of how to position a pane:

+<video width="640" height="360" controls src="attachments/view-menu/positioning-panes.mp4">VIDEO</video>

 If you have several panes grouped together in tabs, you can change the position of all tabs at once by dragging the top-bar.
 To change the position of an individual tab, drag the tab itself.

-Video below shows examples of how to position a pane:

-<video width="768" height="432" controls src="attachments/view-menu/positioning-panes.mp4">VIDEO</video>
 ## Changes {#changes}

 For version control enabled projects (projects with [Team Server](/developerportal/develop/team-server) or other SVN servers), the [Changes pane](changes-pane) shows the local changes to the app project since the last commit.
 You can commit changes, update to the latest revision, and view the history from here.